 I’m getting ready to make gluten-free oatmeal cookies, and I’m thinking about what a fifth grader said to me: “We spent all this time working on word choice and voice, and now you don’t want us to use it?”

-"You could say it that way, but word choice and voice just look very different in procedural writing."
+“You could say it that way,” I said, “but word choice and voice just look very different in procedural writing.”

-I have a few minutes to whip this recipe up and chill it so we can have thick rounds of oatmeal wonderfulness after dinner tonight.
-I'm really glad that the Gluten-Free Girl, Shauna Ahern, (my go-to source for recipes at http://glutenfreegirl.blogspot.com/) has gone easy on the adjectives.
+I have a few minutes to whip up this recipe and chill the dough so we can have thick rounds of oatmeal wonderfulness after dinner tonight.
+I’m really glad that the Gluten-Free Girl, Shauna Ahern (my go-to source for recipes), has gone easy on the adjectives.

-Imagine if I had to sort through an ingredient list like this:
+Imagine if I had to sort through an ingredients list like this:

-Truly, I love a good story and interesting anecdotes, but only when I'm reading for that purpose.
-Right now what I'm interested in is accurate measurements, clear ingredients, and a step-by-step easy-to-follow guide.
-The word choice should be the precise language of the discipline (in this case, culinary) and the voice should be clear and factual.
-Still, while procedural writing is "just the facts ma'am" simple, it's not as cinchy to teach.
+Truly, I love a good story and interesting anecdotes, but only when I’m reading for that purpose.
+Right now what I’m interested in is accurate measurements, clear ingredients, and a step-by-step, easy-to-follow guide.
+The word choice should be the precise language of the discipline (in this case, culinary), and the voice should be clear and factual.
+Still, although procedural writing is “just the facts, ma’am” simple, it’s not as cinch-y to teach.

 Choosing Mentor Texts